 Below are excerpts of some of the conversations had.

-While online social networks increasingly are empowering us to stay connected digitally, our system for making connections in the real world remains as low tech and inefficient as it’s been since the dawn of human society.
+While online social networks empower us to stay connected digitally, our system for making connections in the real world has become increasingly difficult for many.
 When people are in a space together–on a street, in a classroom, at a conference, in a bar — no matter how easy and obvious certain connections between them may be, actually executing these connections relies almost entirely on chance encounter.

 Kami, a project I worked on as Lead Product Designer, is a social location based app that attempts to address this problem and help bring greater social interaction to shared spaces, starting with one place in particular: ITP.
 The app allows users to manage location aware profiles, to browse other users detected in the space, and to set recommendation and notification settings that will alert them of certain types of nearby activity.
 In so doing, the app attempts to help users find, connect, collaborate, and communicate with other students while they’re on the floor looking for everything from a drink to help with building a circuit.